Muskan33/Task-Master/README.md

 ## Description

-A webapp made using flask to handle our day to day tasks. tasks can be added, updated and deleted.
+A webapp made using flask to handle our day to day tasks.
+Tasks can be added, updated and deleted.

 ## Getting Started